 Future state: If you know the current state of your customer journeys, it's much easier to plan ahead and identify how to deliver new customer experiences.
 Future state journey maps are driven by your brand's vision for customer experience, focusing on creativity, ideal scenarios, and ideation.

 Service map: Service maps focus on what happens behind the scenes regarding delivery and operations.
-They combine the scenarios the customer faces with scenarios affecting your organisation and are most effective when created by colleagues from different areas of your business.
+They combine the scenarios the customer faces with scenarios affecting your organization and are most effective when created by colleagues from different areas of your business.

 To find out what customers say about your brand, look at your customer reviews and use social listening tools to track conversations involving your brand name.
 You can also set up short surveys, email follow-ups, or interviews to better understand the journey your customers take with you.

-Customer journey mapping tools can help you maximise every customer touchpoint that a prospective shopper has with your brand before buying, helping to improve your conversion volumes and, ultimately, your bottom line.
+Customer journey mapping tools can help you maximize every customer touchpoint that a prospective shopper has with your brand before buying, helping to improve your conversion volumes and, ultimately, your bottom line.
 Here are seven customer journey mapping tools to get you started:

 One of the top mapping tools is Smaply.
 It offers three tools – journey mapping, persona mapping, and stakeholder mapping – helping you get to grips with the entire customer journey.